spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/1-helm.md

 **Setting server.service.type**

-If you run on a Kubernetes cluster without a load balancer, such as in Minikube, you should override the service type to use `NodePort`.
+If you run on a Kubernetes cluster without a load balancer, you can override the service type to use `NodePort`.
 To do so, add the `--set server.service.type=NodePort` override, as follows:

 <!--END_TIP-->